full name: Dorothy Adelle DeBorba

 - On February 3rd, Dorothy did her last day of work on "Mush And Milk," and then waited more than six months before working with Our Gang again.

-the Hal Roach shorts to be released during the upcoming film season (1933-34).
-Among these would be 6 Our Gang shorts, featuring Spanky, Stymie, Echo,
+shorts to be released during the upcoming film season (1933-34).
+Among these would be 6 Our Gang shorts, featuring Spanky, Stymie, Echo, Tommy, and Pete-the-dog.

 - 120. Fish Hooky (supporting role: Dorothy)